YagoLopez/angular-jwt-auth-demo/README.md

 - **Register Component**
   - Component for registering users
-  - Define a route and point your router to this component to use it.
+  - Define a route and point your router to this component.
 For example: `{route: '/register', component: RegisterComponent}`
 - **Login Component**
   - Component to log in users
   - `<angular-jwt-auth-login><angular-jwt-auth-login/>`